gshahiny/gshahiny/README.md

 The delineated orthophoto vineyard parcels were systematically overlaid with cadaster parcels to aggregate comprehensive information about each farmer, spanning approximately 80,000 cadaster units.
 This overlay process underwent a thorough quality assurance review, leading to the creation of a final dataset enriched with all necessary alphanumeric and graphical details.
 This dataset served as the foundation for a Survey123 survey aimed at gathering farmer information.
 Post-survey, I undertook the extensive task of data cleaning and preparation, optimizing the information for integration into the vineyard registry.
 This exhaustive effort underscored my commitment to creating a reliable and valuable resource for the viticulture sector.

 ![Issues in Data Integration](Issues.png)
+The image exhibits graphical issues such as overlapping and gaps between parcel boundaries, caused by overlaying cadastral data onto which the survey was conducted.

 ### Vineyard Insights: Advancing Viticulture with Remote Sensing Technologies